-“HOMELESSNESS” at National Trust of Australia (NSW) Headquarters
+“HOMELESSNESS” at National Trust of Australia (NSW) Centre

 Observatory Hill, The Rocks, Sydney City.

-Other project sites: Abraham Mott Community Centre in Argyle Place and Baby Health Centre on Lower Fort Street, Millers Point (now home to Older Womens’ Network, opposite the Garrison Church)
+Associated project sites: Abraham Mott Community Centre in Argyle Place and Baby Health Centre on Lower Fort Street, Millers Point (former home of Older Womens’ Network, opposite the Garrison Church)